-It’s an especially beautiful late May morning at the October Country Inn.
+It’s an especially beautiful late May morning at the October Country Inn (check us out).
 Patty, our Irish Setter “grand-dog,” is spending the day with us and she needs to run.
-The solution is a short trip up a back road in the trusty Saturn for a romp and ramble on the farm trails through the woods to Bridgewater rock and back.
+The solution is a short trip up a nearby back road in the trusty Saturn for a romp and ramble on the farm trails through the woods to Saddlebow rock and back.

 Many local farms have been in the same family since before the Civil War.
 One local was born on this farm, and has lived here for 75 years.
 Some years ago he put the farm in conservancy, giving up developmental rights in order to preserve the property in its natural state.
 Although his farm is private property, he invites visitors to walk the farm trails.

-Edie and I (and Patty) thank farmer Bob for this generosity, and we take him up on his offer, sometimes daily, every season of the year.
+Edie and I (and Patty) thank farmer Bill Hoyt for this generosity, and we take him up on his offer, sometimes daily, every season of the year.

 We park at a gated pull-off at the north end of the farm.
 We begin the walk with a heart starting uphill climb through mixed hardwood forest, what Vermonter’s call

 “sugarbush.”
 At the intersection with the loop, we turn right and continue climbing toward a clearing in the woods.
 At the top we break into a clearing with a good sized pond full of healthy trout that are used to being fed.
 They come around when you walk out on the dock.
 A nearby rustic cabin offers an expansive view from the picnic table on the porch.

 It isn’t that obvious at first, but the trail winds around the back of the cabin, goes through a moss carpeted canopy of evergreens while it continues to climb in a step wise fashion.
 The area is strewn with large white quartz boulders.